 It’s not news that we eat with our eyes first.
 This is especially the case when you gather family and friends around the table for a holiday meal like Thanksgiving.
-Well, something you’re sure to be thankful of when the holiday’s roll around is our eye-pleasing presentation tips.
+Well, something you’re sure to be thankful for when the holidays roll around is our eye-pleasing presentation tips.
 We can also help you show off your newly-minted plating and table setting skills with a couple of crowd-friendly, avocado-based delights to boot!

 Whether you want casual elegance, high-end formality, or rustic charm, start by thinking about your table settings in terms of the food you’ll serve.
 This is the time to bring out the good stuff, like that fine bone china that usually sits in your cupboard.
-Or, follow the lead of many high-end restaurants by mixing natural elements like slate or polished wooden boards with any of your fancier plates and silverware for a family-style food service.
+Or, follow the lead of many high-end restaurants by mixing natural elements like slate or polished wooden boards with any of your fancier plates and silverware for family-style food service.
 If you’re still not sure what plates to pull, stick to classic white.

 For a terrific appetizer this Thanksgiving, try this in-season, colorful tortilla soup, topped with cubes of bright green avocado in a beautiful hand-thrown pottery bowl or wide-mouthed mug.
 To get that tidy dice, cut your Avocado From Mexico in half, use a spoon to remove the pit, cut length-wise to slice, and then dice into little squares.
 Check out our video for a quick tutorial.